Automated Verification of Algorithms under Weak Memory Models

 Long Term Goal

-A long-term challenge is the development of tools for the automatic verification and correction for various memory models.
+The last goal is the development of tools for the automatic verification and correction for various memory models.
 This tool should be based on the use of scalable techniques for the exact or approximative analysis of the verification problems for weak memory models.

 Achievements